Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 **None of the above**
 Here is a technique for debugging your transit network in detail.
 The idea is to try to force a Route to use a transit line and in doing so reveal any underlying issues with the network or your analysis settings.
-- Pick a transit line feature in your network.
-Any transit line feature will do.
+- Choose a feature in the TransitLines feature class.
+Any one will do.
-- Create a Route layer and drop two stops on the streets on either end of the transit line
+- Create a Route network analysis layer.
+- Draw in two stops (Route layer stops, not transit stops) using the Create Network Location Tool from the Network Analyst toolbar.
+Put these stops near the streets on either end of the TransitLines feature you chose.
+Make sure to place the first stop near the beginning of the line and the second stop near the end, according to the transit line's direction of travel.
-- Use the Select tool to select the transit line feature you're working with.
+- Use the Select tool to select the TransitLines feature you're working with.
 - Use the *Transit Identify* tool (in the Transit Analysis Tools toolbox) to find the times of day and days of week your chosen transit line has service.
 See the Transit Analysis Tools User's Guide for instructions on using the *Transit Identify* tool.
 - In your Route analysis settings, set the time of day and day of week to be just before one of the times when the line has service so that the transit line ought to be the quickest way to travel between your two points.
 - Solve the Route and see if it uses the transit line.
 If not, adjust the time by a minute or two and try again.
 If it doesn't, something is still wrong with your network or your analysis settings, and you should revisit the suggestions above or contact me for help.